syncfusion-content/javascript-docs/js/api/ejSchedule.md

 ### group.resources 'object'
 {:#members:group-resources}

-Holds the array of resource names to be grouped on the Scheduler.
+Holds the array of resource names to be grouped on the Schedule.

 #### Example

-To group the resources on the Scheduler,
+To group the resources on the Schedule,

 {% highlight html %}